Metehan120/Atom/AtomCrypte/README.md

-# How AtomCrpyte works?

 ## 🧭 Use Cases

-AtomCrypte is designed for scenarios where standard encryption isn't enough, and you want a multi-layered cryptographic defense system.
+AtomCrypte is designed for scenarios where standard encryption isn't enough, and you need a multi-layered cryptographic defense mechanism built with flexibility, chaos, and paranoia in mind.

-🔐 Personal file encryption
+- 🔐 Personal File Encryption
-Ideal for encrypting sensitive documents, notes, or backups that require extra security.

-💼 Enterprise-grade secrets
-A good fit for internal tools, config files, API keys, or vault-style systems where brute-force resistance matters.

-📦 Encrypted storage systems
-Can be integrated into secure storage systems for apps where reversible encryption with layered protection is needed.

-🧪 Experimental / academic cryptography
-Useful as a research-level custom algorithm demonstrating layered cryptographic design.
+Encrypt sensitive documents, backups, notes, or password vaults with a custom-built algorithm designed to resist brute-force attacks and pattern analysis.

+- 🚧 AtomCrypte is Experimental
+This algorithm is currently in development and has **not undergone formal cryptographic review**.
+It is intended for **educational, research, and advanced user experimentation.**

-🚫 Not recommended for real-time communication (yet)
+- 🚫 Not Suitable for Real-Time Use (Yet)
-Due to heavy CPU usage, AtomCrypte is not optimized for real-time data streams (e.g., VoIP or live chat).
+Due to its computational complexity and chunk-heavy structure, AtomCrypte is **not designed for low-latency or real-time environments** (e.g., video streaming, VoIP).

+# ⚛️ How AtomCrpyte works?

 ## Math Behind XOR Funtions:
 1. xor_encrypt Function: ``C[i] = ((P[i] ⊕ (N[i % len(N)] ⊕ K[i % len(K)])) <<< rot) + N[i % len(N)] + K[i % len(K)]``